British Values at St Joseph’s Primary School

 * To structure a broad and differentiated curriculum which allows each child success in acquiring skills, concepts and knowledge appropriate to the primary stage of education.

 * To help pupils to learn about the love of God and the message of Christ and to express this in their care, concern and respect for themselves, other individuals and their environment.
-Teachers are role models for their pupils, in promoting self esteem and self confidence, respect for others and respect for their environment.
+Teachers are role models for their pupils, in promoting self esteem and self confidence, respect for others, awareness of all of our unique value and respect for their environment.

 * To celebrate the success of others and to be supportive at times of difficulty.